-Once you’ve specified the user agent that you want to instruct, start listing the URLs that you want it to avoid.
+Once you’ve specified the user agent you want to instruct, start listing the URLs you want it to avoid.
 Generally speaking, it’s best to keep one url per line, but you can do some fairly advanced things with wild cards and query strings here (more on that below).

 Once you’ve finished writing your robots.txt file, ask your dev or web team to upload it to your root domain and you’re good to go.

 If you want to double-check that everything’s working correctly, you can test your robots.txt file using Google’s robots.txt checker.